rapidsai/cudf/cpp/example/README.md

-# Basic Standalone libcudf application
+# Basic Standalone libcudf C++ application

-This project contains a simple example demonstrating basic libcudf use case.
-It also show case ways to build your own application based on libcudf in minimalistic style.
+This simple C++ example demonstrates a basic libcudf use case and provides a minimal example of building your own application based on libcudf using CMake.

 The example source code loads a csv file that contains stock prices from 4 companies spanning across 5 days, computes the average of the closing price